Hockey India

-Hockey India plans, directs and conducts all the activities for both men and women hockey in India.
-It is recognized by the Ministry of Youth Affairs and Sports, Government of India as the sole body responsible towards promoting Hockey in India.
-It was formed after Indian Hockey Federation was dismissed in 2008 by IOA.
+Hockey India plans, directs and conducts all the activities for both men's and women's field hockey in India.
+It is recognized by the Ministry of Youth Affairs and Sports, Government of India as the sole body responsible towards promoting the sport.
+It was formed after the Indian Hockey Federation was dismissed in 2008.

-Headquartered in New Delhi, Hockey India was established on 20 May 2009 and is affiliated to the International Hockey Federation (FIH), the Indian Olympic Association (IOA) and Asian Hockey Federation (AHF).
+Hockey India was established on 20 May 2009 and is affiliated to the International Hockey Federation (FIH), the Indian Olympic Association (IOA) and the Asian Hockey Federation (AHF).

-Hockey India with the assistance of Sports Authority of India and Department of Sports, Government of India, trains players at sub-junior, junior and senior level.
-The governing body engages in Coaching the coaches, educates and equips technical officials and umpires.
+Hockey India, with the assistance of the Sports Authority of India and Department of Sports, trains players at sub-junior, junior and senior level.
+The governing body is responsible for training the coaches, as well as educating and equipping technical officials and umpires.